 So what’s to be done?
 How do we make the most of the summer while being stuck inside?
 Here’s what I suggest.
 I can’t say I follow these strictly but it’s good to have some intentions even if you don’t keep them.

 - Get off your bus or train early and stroll the rest of the way in.
 Marvel at how the world rushes past you.
-If you drive find a more distant car park for the same effect.
-Go through your bag before you leave that day and remove anything you don't absolutely need to make your bag lighter and your walk feel effortless.
-Bonus points if you stop go Instagram en route.
+If you drive then find a more distant car park for the same effect.
+Go through your bag before you leave that day and remove anything you don’t absolutely need to make your bag lighter and your walk feel effortless.
+Bonus points if you stop to Instagram en route.

 - Get a desk near a window so you can admire the blue sky and fluffy clouds (and possibly open the window for a fresh breeze).
-If you hot desk get in early to grab the desk you want.
+If you hot desk then get in early to grab the desk you want.
 If you have the same desk every day see if anyone wants to swap.
-Make use of those paperweights you've been saving to anchor your paperwork to the desk.
+Make use of those paperweights you’ve been saving to anchor your paperwork to the desk.

 Other ideas for summer weather:

 - Melissa style jelly shoes won’t get ruined if it does rain and many styles are office-friendly.
 But the signature bubblegum scent might be a giveaway.